TEEN DATING VIOLENCE

 How can you help a friend?

 If you have a friend or know someone who is in an abusive relationship:

-4. Ask them a lot of questions to get them to think about the problem:
+- Ask them questions to get them to think about the problem:

 Safe House for Women Outreach Office: 573-335-7745

 Safe House for Women 24-Hour Hotline: 573-651-1614 or 1-800-341-1830